permitio/permit-cli/README.md

 The AI will generate appropriate resources, roles, and permissions based on your description.
 The generated policy will be displayed in a table format showing the resources, actions, roles, and permissions.
 You can then approve or reject the generated policy.

-If you approve the policy, the command will automatically generate and apply a Terraform file to your current Permit.io environment, creating all the resources, roles, and permissions defined in the policy.
+If you approve the policy, the CLI will apply the policy to your Permit.io environment, creating all the resources, roles, and permissions defined in the policy.

 ## Development